ThinhTranA/XamADALMultiResources/README.md

 # Example of login with ADAL in Xamarin Forms and query multiple resoures
-In this example, the app query :
+In this example, the app with a single signon acquire two `AccessToken` to query :
 * Graph API
 * Backed Web API